file transfer

 Related keywords (for further understanding)

-- There are already ways to achieve "file integration," which can be technically difficult.
+• There are already methods to achieve "file transfer," which can be technically challenging.

-If you are interested, please try out the product that brings the world of file sharing to life.
+If you're interested, please try out the product that brings file transfer to life.

 HULFT: The definitive Japanese MFT

-Try HULFT, the de facto standard file sharing platform product with an overwhelming track record in Japan.
-It has been used for many years as a platform product by financial institutions with strict requirements for IT systems.
+Try HULFT, the de facto standard file transfer platform with an overwhelming track record in Japan.
+It has an outstanding track record, having been used for many years as a core product by financial institutions with stringent IT system requirements.

 HULFT now supports integration with cloud services and container technology, and is used in situations where high performance is required, such as high-speed transfer of large files.
 A wide variety of environments can realize a connected world with proven technology.